 Plans for fencing must be submitted to the Architectural Control Committee for approval prior to installation (CC&Rs Article IV, Paragraph 1) Fencing shall match the HOA's estate style.
 The fence panels shall be cedar.
+Fences may have a clear stain, left untreated or be stained with Olympic Cedar Natural Tone.
 The fence height and gate style should match the style of the surrounding properties (CC&Rs Article III, Section 10).
 Fencing backing onto the green space may be black wired fencing.